peterwwillis/squidinacan/README.md

    - **A:** You specified the `-f` option to [squid-in-a-can](./squid-in-a-can) without a fully-qualified path.
  - **Q: Why am I getting the error 'The container name "/squidcache" is already in use' ?**
    - **A:** You need to remove your old containers with the same name.
 Run `docker rm squidcache` or `docker container prune`.
+ - **Q: Why aren't some files getting cached?**
+   - **A:** Usually this is because an application either doesn't take an `http_proxy` option, or it is downloading through HTTPS.
+The workaround is to install a custom CA certificate into your OS or application (some applications don't use the OS's certificate store, like PIP and AWS CLI), and then install it into Squid, and configure Squid to basically terminate and re-initiate connections as a Man-in-the-Middle.

+     An alternative may exist for your application.
+Some applications take an option to specify a custom source for downloads, like a custom download repository.
+Provide your app an HTTP download source (assuming it also accepts an `http_proxy` option) and your downloads will probably cache correctly.
+ - **Q: Can I intercept all traffic without needing to specify an `http_proxy=` option to applications?**
+   - **A:** Yes, but apparently it's much more complicated now than it used to be, and I still haven't gotten it to work...

 # Tips
  - You may want to set the following environment variables for any commands you want to proxy: